no-1ne/react-native-bootcamp/_posts/2017-06-25-home-screen.md

 	  );
 }
 ```
-Now it looks exactly like our first screen shot, add few more objects to you `dummy_data` array and then go on and reload the app you'll see that you can scroll down see the remaining listitems.
+Now it looks exactly like our first screen shot, add few more objects to your `dummy_data` array and then go on and reload the app you'll see that you can scroll down to see the remaining listitems.
 Congratulations, with This you have successfully implemented our Main Screen with the dummy data.
 Moving on to [Part III]({{ site.url }}{{site.baseurl}}/part3/react-navigation.html)...